 When you teach kids Science, Technology, Engineering, Arts, and Math (STEAM), you set them up to be problem-solvers for life!
 Many of the books in this vibrant collection feature biographies of inventors, scientists, artists, and innovators, and tell the stories of how ordinary people looked at the world a little bit differently and made life-changing discoveries.

-Other titles in this collection feature complex ideas presented in an inviting way for elementary-age readers.
+Other titles in this collection feature complex ideas presented in an inviting way for elementary and middle school-age readers.
 These books provide thoughtful answers to so many questions, including, “How do we know that the world is round?,” “What is a fractal?,” and, “How did doctors heal soldiers before the invention of modern medicine?”